 At the peak, we were receiving about 4,000 unique visitors per month.

 Things sputtered out in October of 2005, as I grew tired of the effort to get something up every week.
 We picked up again in February of 2006, at which point we went from weekly to monthly publication.
 In November of 2007 we picked up Brigid Strait, who at the current time is my only (remaining) co-writer.

-By the beginning of 2010 I was completely burned out, in large part due to having lost my job in September, 2009, and not yet having found a replacement (I still haven’t, alas – if you know of openings don’t be shy).
+By the beginning of 2010 I was completely burned out, in large part due to having lost my job in September, 2009, and not yet having found a replacement (I have since found not only a new job but a new career; now instead of being a database code jockey, I teach 8th grade math).
 The March, 2010, issue was the last of the original Onion Dome.
 I hung up my spurs, put the domain name in mothballs (but retained it!), and attended to other things.

 Brigid was disconsolate, and soon started her own admirable blog, 19th Century Russia, with her own works, and contributions from some former Onion Dome writers as well.

 Thanks for reading the Onion Dome, and for reading this page.
 Please subscribe, drag all your friends over, and buy my book Is Outrage!, which is a collection of stories from the original Onion Dome featuring or in some way involving Father Vasiliy.
-People who have bought the book have said nice things about it, so it must be good!
+More than one third of people who have bought the book have said nice things about it, so it must be good!